 - Depart to Belize (1 day)

 Another common route that travelers take is a shuttle bus that departs from San Cristobal de las Casas in Mexico and arrives at Lake Atitlan in Guatemala.
-This is a very loooong and tiring journey, but it’s definitely doable.

-I personally traveled from Mexico across the border to Guatemala and firstly arrived in Lake Atitlan, then moved onwards to Antigua, Semuc Champey, Flores and eventually departed to Belize.
+I personally traveled from Mexico across the border to Guatemala and first arrived in Lake Atitlan, then moved onwards to Antigua, Semuc Champey, Flores, and eventually departed to Belize.

 GUATEMALA BACKPACKING ROUTE

-GUATEMALA CITY TO ANTIGUA
+DAY 1: GUATEMALA CITY TO ANTIGUA

-The majority of travelers begin their Guatemala backpacking adventure in Guatemala City when arriving by plane.
 I didn’t personally arrive in nor visit Guatemala City as I heard it’s a pretty unsafe place and the city didn’t appeal to me whatsoever.

 Though if you have an extra day or so up your sleeve and you’d like to explore Guatemala City, then by all means do so, otherwise, I recommend jumping on a bus that is headed directly to Antigua.